 As your team expands the importance of communication becomes even more apparent.
-There will be a greater need to formalize communication with meetings and reporting to keep everybody up to date with changes and actions.
+There will be a greater need to formalize communication with regular meetings to keep everybody up to date with changes and actions.

-You cannot expect to know everything that goes on in your business so you are reliant upon employees telling you when things are getting in the way of them being productive.
-They need to be encouraged to do this.
+You cannot expect to know everything that goes on in your business so you are reliant upon your employees telling you when things are going wrong or when issues are preventing them being productive.

-You and your staff may talk a lot but are you really talking about what matters most and are you confronting things directly?
+You and your staff may talk a lot but are you really talking about what matters most and are you confronting issues directly?